thoughtram/blog/_posts/2016-07-18-guards-in-angular-2.md

 ---

-In our last article, [Routing in Angular 2 revisited](/angular/2016/06/14/routing-in-angular-2-revisited.html), we talked about the latest changes in the router APIs.
+In our last article, [Routing in Angular revisited](/angular/2016/06/14/routing-in-angular-2-revisited.html), we talked about the latest changes in the router APIs.
 While we covered how to set up basic routes, access parameters and link to other components, we haven't really talked about more sophisticated use cases like protecting routes.

 Protecting routes is a very common task when building applications, as we want to prevent our users from accessing areas that they're not allowed to access, or, we might want to ask them for confirmation when leaving a certain area.
-Angular 2's router provides a feature called **Guards** that try to solve exactly that problem.
+Angular's router provides a feature called **Navigation Guards** that try to solve exactly that problem.
 In this article, we'd like to take a look at the different types of guards and how to implement them for actual use cases.

 {% include demos-and-videos-buttons.html post=page %}